Aims Of The Club

 After a 15 minute break, the demonstration continues and normally finishes at about 9.30pm.

 At least three meetings per year are dedicated to helping beginners.
-These evenings are run by the more experienced club members, offering advice and hands on tuition on most aspects of woodturning.
-The club has six lathes so that there are adequate facilities.
+These evenings are run by the more experienced club members, offering advice and hands on tuition on most aspects of wood-turning.
+The club has eight lathes so that there are adequate facilities.
 Novices are encouraged to bring their own tools but some can be provided by the club.

 To encourage development the club holds a monthly competition.
 The monthly competitions are divided into Novice, Intermediate and Advanced Levels and all members are encouraged to enter.
 The competition theme is set by the Competition Secretary.